zachschmidt79/tmdb_demo_project/README.md

 # tmdb_demo_project

-Demonstration project that gets info from TMDB API.
+Demonstration project that gets info from TMDB API and displays it on the screen.
 ## Getting Started

 This project is a starting point for a Flutter application.